-- 3. Primary Conservation area includes those areas that cannot otherwise be built upon or improved and therefore would be preserved in a conventional development.
-Such areas specifically include wetlands, surface waters, and intermittent stream channels; - 4.
-To fulfill the requirements of this item (f), the following shall be included in the required open space where practicable: - a.
+3. Primary Conservation area includes those areas that cannot otherwise be built upon or improved and therefore would be preserved in a conventional development.
+Such areas specifically include wetlands, surface waters, and intermittent stream channels;

+- 4. To fulfill the requirements of this item (f), the following shall be included in the required open space where practicable: - a.
 Wooded areas; - b.
 Scenic vistas; - c.
-Streams, ponds, wetlands, and floodplains; - d.
-Buffers, including landscaped, perimeter, river, and stream; - e.
-Areas containing slopes in excess of 25 percent; - f.
+Streams, ponds, wetlands and floodplains; - d.
+Buffers, including landscaped, perimeter, river and stream; - e.
+Areas containing slopes in excess of twenty-five percent (25%); - f.
 Other areas containing unusual natural site features (such as major rock formations); and - g.
-Other environmentally, historically, or archaeologically significant or unique areas; - 5.
-Open space shall be contiguous to the extent practicable when not restricted by topography, existing water body, and other natural features; - 6.
+Other environmentally, historically or archaeologically significant or unique areas; - 5.
+Open space shall be contiguous to the extent practicable, when not restricted by topography, existing water body and other natural features; - 6.
 Pedestrians shall have access to open space; - 7.
 Open space shall be deed restricted and shall not be developed for use other than open space; - 8.
-Open space shall remain under the ownership and control of the developer (or successors) or a homeowners association or similar organization.
+Open space shall remain under the ownership and control of the developer (or successors) or a homeowners association or similar organization that satisfies the criteria established in of the UDO.
 The person or entity identified as having the right of ownership and control over such open space shall be responsible for the continuing upkeep and proper maintenance of the open space.
 The County shall have no responsibility for the maintenance of open space areas.
-If open space location meets a need in the County comprehensive plan, the County and developer may consider conveyance of completed open space to the County, upon Planning Commission and Council approval.
+If open space location meets a need in the County comprehensive plan, the County and developer may consider conveyance of completed open space to the County, upon Planning Commission and Council approval; and - 9.
+A cluster subdivision shall include provisions for the protection of trees and other natural amenities within the area or areas designated for open space.

-The person or entity having the right of ownership and control over such recreational facilities and open space shall be responsible for the continuing upkeep and proper maintenance of the same.
-It shall not be the responsibility of the County to maintain these areas.

-9. A cluster subdivision shall include provisions for the protection of trees and other natural amenities within the area or areas designated for open space.
 The removal of trees and natural vegetation in designated open space is strongly discouraged, though it is permitted during the development phases for the purpose of trails and other such recreational improvements as approved by planning staff.
 All open space shall be clearly labeled as such on any preliminary or final plat (including sketch plans) submitted for review.
-Trees over 24 inches in diameter (DBH) shall be preserved and incorporated in designated open space where practicable, and upon the request of planning staff such trees existing within areas designated for trails and other such recreational improvements may also need to be shown and labeled.
+Trees over twenty-four inches (24") in diameter (DBH) shall be preserved and incorporated in designated open space where practicable, and upon the request of planning staff such trees existing within areas designated for trails and other such recreational improvements may also need to be shown and labeled.
 Upon completion of development phases, no person or entity shall remove or destroy any trees or natural vegetation from designated open space without approval from the Administrator.
-However, normal maintenance and removal of dead or fallen trees are permitted and recommended, and shall be the responsibility of the person or entity identified as having the right of ownership as outlined in Item 8 above.
+However, normal maintenance and removal of dead or fallen trees are permitted and recommended, and shall be the responsibility of the person or entity identified as having the right of ownership as outlined in sub item (8) of this item (f).